 - For more information, see the CDC’s guidance on preventing the spread of COVID-19 at home.

 - If you must leave home, such as to seek medical care, wear a surgical mask if available.

-If I test positive for COVID-19 during the fall semester, what will I be expected to do?
+If I test positive for COVID-19, what will I be expected to do?

 Any student, faculty or staff member who tests positive for COVID-19 should isolate and notify University Health Services as soon as possible.
 For Employee Health, call (662) 915-6550 and for Student Health, call (662) 915-7274.